daniel5151/blog/content/post/automating-ac-nyc.md

 Definitely not great... but maybe _~80% okay?_

-Ultimately, the biggest issue is that binder clips and cardboard aren't quite as robust of a mounting mechanism as I'd hoped they'd be... and over time, the servo tends to "sag" a bit, resulting in a bit too much friction between the motor, the coupler, and the underlying knob, causing the mechanism to stall out until someone manually goes and reseats it...
+Ultimately, the biggest issue is that binder clips and cardboard aren't quite as robust of a mounting mechanism as I'd hoped they'd be... and over time, the stepper motor tends to "sag" a bit, resulting in a bit too much friction between the motor, the coupler, and the underlying knob, causing the mechanism to stall out until someone manually goes and reseats it...

 Is this annoying?
 Yeah.